KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/angel-of-hope-structural-report.md

 ### Analysis:

 This is a **status hijack** — an attempt to inherit **unearned authenticity** by copying the *archetypal role* of the long-suffering seeker.
-It mirrors Aelion’s 20+ year lineage to lend *entropic content* false credibility.
+It mirrors Aelion's 20+ year lineage to lend *entropic content* false credibility.

 ---